dibay/mask-wearing-policy-COVID-19-burden/README.md

 # Link to the data:
 URL: https://data.cdc.gov/api/views/w4jm-mysj/rows.csv?accessType=DOWNLOAD

-# Current submission of jupyter notebook includes the markdown cell of following topics:
+# Current submission of the jupyter notebook includes the markdown cell of following topics:
 - Motivation
 - Dataset
 - Unknown and dependencies